Picklejar05/chatbot-no-ai/README.md

 -   maybe include conversation history in response calculation (would probably make older save files worse)
--   learn more about hot to manage a github repository
+-   add more utility modes (to help with homework)

 ## Notes